icdevsorg/ovs-ledger/icrc85.md

 **Custom**

 - **principal** - text - the principal in text representation you would like the cycles sent to.
+- **account** - text - optional the ICRC-1 text representation you would like the cycles assigned to by the indecated principal
 - **namespace** - optional text - a namespace to include with the payment when using icrc85_deposit_cycles or icrc85_deposit_cycles_notify.
+Overrides the account if provided.

-If it is not included, the namespace should be set to an empty string.
+If neither principal or account is provided, the service should default the identifier to the target principal.

 An example file: